-Percentage of Person-Miles Traveled on the Interstate System that are Reliable: 2-yr Target for 2019 is 96.1% & 4yr Target for 2021 is 95.1%
+Percentage of Person-Miles Traveled on the Interstate System that are Reliable: Santa Fe MPO 4yr Target for 2021: 95.1%

 Refer to https://santafempo.org/programs/transportation-performance-management/ for documentation from NMDOT.
 For MPOs adopting the NMDOT target, the Mid-Performance Period Progress Report shall be undertaken by NMDOT and submitted to FHWA biennially (due October 1st of even years).